 This Quarto notebook is designed to generate synthetic data using the faux package, providing an illustration for the analysis and visualization of micro-scenarios.
 The generated dataset closely resembles datasets exported from Qualtrics and its Loop & Merge function.
 The data incorporates pre-defined characteristics, including well-defined means and correlations within and between the evaluation dimensions.

-This notebook generates synthetic data to demonstrate the analysis of a micro-scenario based study.
+This notebook generates synthetic data to demonstrate the analysis of a micro-scenario-based study.
 The corresponding analysis notebook is located in the same folder.
-For detailed information on this approach and guidance on designing and analysing studies, please refer to the main article.
-You can find and cite the main article here:.
+For detailed information on this approach and guidance on designing and analysing studies, please refer to the main article, which you can find and cite here:

 The general concept behind this simulated dataset is to mimic the data export from typical survey software systems, like Qualtrics.
 However, the data is clean, devoid of additional variables, speeders, or erroneous inputs requiring cleaning.
 Furthermore, the dataset is structured to exhibit the desired properties of a micro-scenario-based survey, showcasing specific patterns among topics and a defined correlation pattern for evaluation dimensions.

-For generating synthetic data, we use the faux package, and guidance for this can be found in the package vignette.
+For generating synthetic data, I use the faux package; guidance can be found in the package vignette.

 Load libraries

-In the analysis, we rely on the tidyverse and ggplot packages.
-Additionally, for generating synthetic data with specific properties (e.g., pre-defined means and correlations between variables), we utilize the faux package.
+In the analysis, I rely on the tidyverse and ggplot packages.
+Additionally, for generating synthetic data with specific properties (e.g., pre-defined means and correlations between variables), I utilize the faux package.

 Welcome to faux.
 For support and examples visit: